mrrahman1517/concurrent_programming_python/README.md

 This repository combines two educational resources:

-1. **10-day Guided Exercises for Python Concurrency Interview Skills**
+1. **10-day Guided Exercises for Python Concurrency**
-	- A structured set of daily exercises to master Python concurrency concepts, patterns, and interview questions.
+	- A structured set of daily exercises to master Python concurrency concepts, patterns, and practical skills.
 	- See **SETUP.md** for environment setup and `requirements.txt` for optional dev tools.
 	- Video playlist references:
 	  - [Python Concurrency: from beginner to pro](https://www.youtube.com/watch?v=18B1pznaU1o)